 The analyzer system comes equipped with a protective covering over the flame arrestors and tubing that runs from the analyzer electronics to the SCS.
-Refer to the analyzer system drawings to locate the protective enclosure for your analyzer; the location of which can vary by customer configuration.
+Refer to the analyzer system drawings to locate the protective enclosure for your analyzer.
+The location of the protective enclosure can vary by customer configuration.